 The conch exploded into a thousand white fragments and ceased to exist.

 There are several points in the novel where you could claim lines are crossed but given the symbolism of the conch.
 The fact that it represents civilization, you can pinpoint the abandonment of civility to this very moment.
-The conch breaking represents the breakdown of civilization, and it is a point that there is no return from.
+The conch breaking represents the breakdown of civilization, and it is a point where there is no return.